mikirov/zerotrustvault-docs/docs/overview.md

 # ZK Escrow Protocol

 ## TL;DR
-The proposed protocol is a decentralized escrow solution leveraging **RISC Zero zkVM** to verify arbitrary computational conditions via zero-knowledge (ZK) proofs.
+The proposed protocol is a decentralized escrow solution leveraging **Noir zkVM** to verify arbitrary computational conditions via zero-knowledge (ZK) proofs.
 It ensures trustless, private, and cryptographically secure escrow transactions.
 If a ZK proof cannot be supplied or verified, a DAO-based fallback mechanism resolves disputes through decentralized voting.
 The protocol is immutable, ownership-free, and secure from day one, providing a robust and transparent system for high-value interactions.

 ---